MananChavda123/RAG-v-s-Finetuning/README.md

 ## 📌 Notes

+- First always run the finetuning files and then the RAG files.
 - Ensure the virtual environment is activated before running any Python scripts.
 - Models used during training are ignored in version control.
 Check `.gitignore` for details.